NCI900-Training-Organisation/intro-to-parallel-programming/docs/source/tutorial/basics.rst

 Challenges with Threads
 ***********************

-#.
-Synchronization: As threads share resources, they need mechanisms to synchronize access to prevent conflicts and ensure data consistency.
+#. **Synchronization**: As threads share resources, they need mechanisms to synchronize access to prevent conflicts and ensure data consistency.
 Common synchronization tools include mutexes, semaphores, and locks.
-#.
-Deadlock: A situation where two or more threads are waiting indefinitely for resources held by each other, leading to a standstill.
+#. **Deadlock**: A situation where two or more threads are waiting indefinitely for resources held by each other, leading to a standstill.
-#.
-Race Conditions: Occur when the outcome depends on the unpredictable timing of thread execution, potentially causing inconsistent results.
+#. **Race Conditions**: Occur when the outcome depends on the unpredictable timing of thread execution, potentially causing inconsistent results.

 Synchronization in programming is the coordination of concurrent threads or processes to ensure they operate